 What happens to my protocol after submission?

 Animal use protocols submitted for consideration are logged, copied, and distributed to the IACUC committee.
 The committee will review the protocol, meet to discuss it, and then respond to the investigator.
 Responses may include protocol approval or denial, comments, questions, and suggestions for revision.

 When can I begin my work with animals?

-No use or manipulation of animals can begin until the IACUC committee notifies the investigator of full approval of a reviewed animal protocol.
+No housing, use, or manipulation of animals can begin until the IACUC committee notifies the investigator of full approval of a reviewed animal protocol.

 How long does IACUC approval take?

 The IACUC normally meets monthly to review protocols.
 Protocols submitted by the 7th of each month normally can be reviewed in the same month.

 Investigators should be aware, however, that the approval of new protocols often requires one or more rounds of revision.
 Investigators are encouraged to submit their protocols as far in advance of their intended start date as is possible.

 For how long will my work be approved?